Charles-21/Caja_de_Carton/Defensa/Talacha Alibaba/Script for the defense.md

 Good morning, everyone.
 It’s a pleasure to meet you — I hope you’re all doing well.

-I’ll and share my screen so you can follow my presentation.
+I’ll share my screen so you can follow my presentation.
 Let me know once you can see it, please — could someone please confirm?

 My name is Charles, and as you may already know, I have been working here over the past two months.